CNB News & Events

 CNB has participated in this event several years and has had the privilege of reaching thousands of second graders throughout their service area in Horry County and the Waccamaw Neck area of Georgetown County.
 While the national program focuses on children of all ages, CNB felt if you could teach them early enough, it would become a lifelong lesson.
 “CNB firmly believes that teaching children about money and savings is a crucial part of providing our youth with a superior education,” says Jennings Duncan, President and CEO of CNB.
 “Children are typically fascinated by money and enjoy spending.
 That’s why CNB has joined the nationwide effort to help educate children on these issues.”

-While this year’s Teach Children to Save Day was April 21, CNB will implement its program May-June to accommodate the school system’s academic calendar and statewide testing.
+While this year’s Teach Children to Save Day was April 27th, CNB will implement its program April – June to accommodate the school system’s academic calendar and statewide testing.
 Spreading it over two months rather than just one day also allows the Bank to reach a lot more children.
 The 45-minute program is conducted by several bank representatives and includes games and activities allowing students to apply the concepts of saving money.
 At the end of the program, each student receives a CNB piggy bank and a $5.00 savings certificate, which they can deposit in their previously opened or new CNB savings account.
 “These children are our future.
 Everything we do for them today helps secure a better tomorrow,” says Duncan.
 “We are pleased to offer this program, and are encouraged by the enormous support we receive from our community educators.
 Without their support, none of this would be possible.”

 Plans are already underway for this year’s program, and schedules are being set with the schools.
 If you have not participated in the past, but would like a visit from CNB, call Austine Vernon, Banking Service Representative, at 843-488-8310.